NixOS/rfcs/rfcs/0145-doc-strings.md

 While this allows the most freedom, it is usually considered the best option, not creating any restrictions.

-But nix/rfc72 defines commonMark as the official documentation format.
+However, nix/rfc72 defines commonMark as the official documentation format.
 This is why we decided to follow this convention.

 ## Consequences of not implementing this

-- By not implementing this feature, nix gains no ability for tool-generated documentation.
+- By not implementing this feature, Nix gains no ability for tool-generated documentation.
 - Documentation will be defined by nixdoc, not by the nix community.
-- Many existing comments written for documentation will remain un-discoverable.
+- Many existing comments written for documentation will remain imperceptible.

 # Unresolved questions
 [unresolved]: #unresolved-questions

-- `nixodc` offers comments to describe function arguments, and this is currently discarded once they are directly described in prose by the user.

 - Will `nix` itself implement native support like in rust -> `cargo doc`?

-- How can a tool keep the connection from where a docstring was defined and where the attribute was exposed (lib/default. nix exposes mapAttrs which is defined at lib/attrsets.nix)
+- How can a tool keep the connection from where a docstring was defined and where the attribute was exposed (lib/default.
+Nix exposes mapAttrs which is defined at lib/attrsets.
+Nix)
   - There are more complicated things.

-**Answer**: This is a tooling question; implementation details won't be discussed in detail.
+**Possible answer**: This is a tooling question; implementation details will not be discussed in detail.
 It is possible to track comments in the AST.
 As shown before in this PR: [nix/#1652](https://github.com/NixOS/nix/pull/1652)

 # Future work
-[future]: #future-work
+[Future]: #future-work

 ## Editor support

 - Implement displaying the related documentation when hovering over an expression. (lspAction/hover)

-Nix already offers a bunch of LSP's e.g. [nil](https://github.com/oxalica/nil), [rnix-lsp](https://github.com/nix-community/rnix-lsp) are the most common ones.
+Nix already offers a bunch of LSPs, e.g., [nil](https://github.com/oxalica/nil), [rnix-lsp](https://github.com/nix-community/rnix-lsp) are the most common ones.

-## Nixodc
+## Nixdoc

 Nixdoc must be changed to differentiate between regular comments and doc-comments.
-There might be an intermediate phase of transition, where the old syntax and features are supported in parallel to allow a phase of transition and refactoring of existing documentation comments.
+There might be an intermediate phase of transition, where the old Syntax and features are supported in parallel to allow a phase of transition and refactoring of existing documentation comments.

 ## Documentation generators

 - Future nixdoc could have a static `map.json` that contains the scope for every discovery file/path in nixpkgs.

-As this second approach is much easier, We propose this is how we should initially start to extend the scope.
+As this second approach is much easier, we propose that we initially start to extend the scope.

-Generating documentation from doc-comments dynamically would still be excellent but remains a challenge.
+Generating static documentation from doc-comments would still be excellent but remains a challenge if generated from Nix dynamically.
 If we want the fully automated approach, we need something to evaluate nix expressions.

 We solve such concerns in `tvix` or in `nix`, which could provide a `nix-analyzer` that pre-evaluates expressions and their respective documentation.

 ## Type

-- An RFC under construction specifies the used syntax within the `# Type` Heading.
+- An RFC under construction specifies the used Syntax within the `# Type` Heading.
 - The `type` feature should belong in the nix syntax.
 Try them within the comments first; This is still possible.

 - see a [preview](https://typednix.dev) of an eventual future doc-type-syntax.